 Another important thing to keep in mind is to always keep his toilet area clean.
 Otherwise, he might refuse to eliminate there again.
 So scoop up all his poop and water the urine spots after he does his business.

-Puppy Toilet Training Pointer #6: Reward your puppy after he eliminates
+Puppy Toilet Training Pointer #6: Reward Your Puppy After He Eliminates.

-Use positive reinforcement and rewards-based training when house-breaking your puppy.
-This will encourage him to relieve himself outside rather than within your home.
 The reward doesn’t have to be a grand gesture.
 He will likely be happy with a little treat, lots of praise, or playtime.

 Make sure to give the reward only after he is completely done eliminating.
 If you praise him or offer a treat too soon, he may not finish his business.
 Then you might need to take him outside again after a few minutes to potty.

-Puppy Toilet Training Pointer #7: Take your dog to the same toilet area.
+Puppy Toilet Training Pointer #7: Take Your Dog to the Same Toilet Area.

 Take your puppy to the same place and use the same door every time he needs to eliminate.
 The exit should be generally visible to you.
 Thus, when he heads for the exit, you will know that he wants to go to the toilet.